eliezerreis/ezbank_microservices_sample/README.md

   To ensure fault tolerance and system reliability, various resiliency patterns have been implemented across the microservices:

-  - **Circuit Breaker**: Integrated **Spring Cloud Circuit Breaker** across all services to prevent cascading failures and allow the system to recover gracefully when a service is unavailable.

   - **API Gateway Circuit Breaker**: Added circuit breakers at the API Gateway level to ensure that if one service fails, requests to that service are gracefully handled without affecting other services.

   - **HTTP Timeout with Fallback**: Implemented configurable HTTP timeouts in all services to avoid prolonged waits in case of service failures.
 Each service has a fallback mechanism to handle timeouts and return default responses.

-  - **Retry Pattern**: Applied the retry pattern in independent services like the **Accounts Service** to retry failed requests a specified number of times, allowing the system to recover from temporary glitches.
+  - **Retry Pattern**: The retry pattern has been applied to the **Accounts Service** to retry failed requests a specified number of times, allowing the system to recover from temporary glitches.
+This includes retry mechanisms both at the API Gateway level and at the method level.
+In the Accounts Service, the `/api/consumer/retry` endpoint simulates a failure and falls back to a recovery method using retry logic within the method.

   - **Rate Limiting with Redis**: In the **Loans Service**, **Redis** is used to implement rate limiting, ensuring that the system can handle high request volumes without overwhelming any particular service.

 These resiliency measures ensure that the system can continue to function even in the event of temporary failures, providing a seamless experience to users.